11BelowStudio/HECC-IT/Technical Documentation/Development of the Challenge Week MVP.md

 that it could really be, given the purpose of this program (creating a HECCIN' Game from a .hecc file).
 Upon attempting to simply `HECC-IT!` when the files haven't been selected, the user will be greeted by this warning:

+##### Figure 11: A screenshot of the warning message which appears if the files are not selected

 ![Hecc-up pls to select](./challenge%20week%20development/HECC-UP%20screenshot%20pls%20do%20the%20other%20stuff%20first.PNG)